Summary

 roleIdstring Long-TermThe unique identifier of the default role to update.

-For the return datatype, through sub-parameters, you can get information on the group, such as how many users, a list of them, and which assets they can access.
-You can also get a list of roles using the roles parameter and the default role with defaultRole.
+For the results, you can get information on the group, such as how many users, a list of them, and which assets they can access.
+You can also get a list of roles using roles and the default role with defaultRole.

 ParameterTypeRequiredDefaultStabilityDescription